pikvm/pikvm/README.md

   Pi-KVM can be opened to the Internet and no one will get access without the password.
 SSL encryption is used to protect traffic from being intercepted by third parties.
 * **Local monitoring**
   Pi-KVM monitors the health of the Raspberry Pi board and will warn you if it's too hot or is not receiving enough power.
+* **GPIO management**
+  You can control GPIO and USB relays via the web interface.
+The extensible interface allows you to make anything out of it.

 ## Production-ready
 * **Linux-based embedded OS**